 Regrettably, we do not offer gluten-free pizza.

-While none of our menu items are certified vegan or vegetarian, there are several choices one could make to avoid animal and dairy products: our lentil soup, each of our salads and our Marinara pizza are all animal- and dairy-free.
+While none of our menu items are certified vegan or vegetarian, there are several choices one could make to avoid animal and dairy products: our lentil soup, each of our salads our Marinara pizza and our pasta puttanesca are all animal- and dairy-free.